SiddhantKanawade30/demo-lisha/readme.md

 hello world I ma siddhant ankush kanawdae from bharati vidyapeeth college of engineering this is my demo repo

+i am currently studing some git commands